 Farlington School Alumnae

-The main function of the Farlington Association is to provide a forum for ex-pupils and staff to keep in contact with each other.
-The Association aims to run at least one function during the school year at Farlington to bring alumnae together in a social context where they can exchange personal news and re-kindle relationships.
+The main function of the Farlington Foundation is to provide a forum for ex-pupils and staff to keep in contact with each other.
+The Foundation aims to run at least one function during the school year at Farlington to bring alumnae together in a social context where they can exchange personal news and re-kindle relationships.

 We are very keen to provide every means possible for ‘Old Farlingtonians’ to communicate with each other and, of course, with us.
-To that end we have set up a Farlington Facebook group called Farlington School Alumnae.
+To that end we have set up a Farlington Facebook group called Farlington School Alumnae which currently stands at over 1000 members.
 It will provide a forum for all ‘Old Farlingtonians’, whatever their age or location, to exchange their news and keep in touch with one another, and, of course, for the School to keep everyone updated about events happening both in and out of Farlington.

 Farlington School Alumnae will be a ‘Closed Group’ administered by the School.
 This means that it will be easy to find online for those searching for it, however, all of its members will be approved by the School Administrator, and posts within the group will only be visible to other group members.

-To join the group, please copy and paste the the link below into your browser:
+To join the group, please copy and paste the link below into your browser: